SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 ------------------------

 # EBS Volumes

 EBS = Elastic Block Storage

 When creating an instance, this is "Step 4: Add Storage"

-### Remember:
-* Essentially, EBS is a virtual hard disk drive in the cloud (used by EC2).
+Essentially, EBS is a virtual hard disk drive in the cloud (used by EC2).
 Every server has a disk.

-* EBS provides persistent block storage *volumes* for EC2 instances.
+EBS provides persistent block storage *volumes* for EC2 instances.

-* Each EBS volume is automatically replicated within its Availability Zone (providing availability and durability in case of component failure).
+Each EBS volume is *automatically replicated* within its Availability Zone (providing availability and durability in case of component failure).

-* You can change EBS volume sizes on the fly, including size and storage type.
+You can change EBS volume sizes on the fly, including size and storage type.

-* Volumes will *always be in the same availability zone* as the EC2 instance.
+Volumes will *always be in the same availability zone* as the EC2 instance.

-* You can *move an EC2 instance from one AZ to another* by taking a snapshot of it, creating an AMI from the snapshot, and then using the AMI to launch the EC2 instance in a new AZ.
+You can *move an EC2 instance from one AZ to another* by taking a snapshot of it, creating an AMI from the snapshot, and then using the AMI to launch the EC2 instance in a new AZ.

-* You can *move an EC2 instance from one region to another* by taking a snapshot of it, creating an AMI from the snapshot, copying the AMI from one region to another, then using the copied AMI to launch the EC2 instance in the new region.
+You can *move an EC2 instance from one region to another* by taking a snapshot of it, creating an AMI from the snapshot, copying the AMI from one region to another, then using the copied AMI to launch the EC2 instance in the new region.

 ## EBS Types

 ### General Purpose (SSD)

 * API Name: gp2
 * For wide variety of work loads, up to 16,000 IPS/volume

 ### Provisioned IPS (SSD)

 * API Name: io1
 * Highest performance SSD volume
 * Designed for mission critical